rdooley2/Homelab/Shuffle&Slack.md

 <br />
 <br />
 <br />
-Within the Workflow runs section, I was able to confirm that Shuffle was recieving the data and sending alerts through Slack:<br/><br />
+Within the Workflow runs section, I was able to confirm that Shuffle was receiving the data and sending alerts through Slack:<br/><br />
 <img src="https://i.imgur.com/qcY7Ouu.png" alt="Homelab Steps">
 <br />
 <br />
 <br />
-Next I needed to write the message in Shuffle using the data from Splunk Enterprise.
+Next, I needed to write the message in Shuffle using the data from Splunk Enterprise.
 For this alert, I displayed the user, machine, and time of alert:<br/><br />
 <img src="https://i.imgur.com/ffFp8LC.png" alt="Homelab Steps">
 <br />
 <br />
 <br />
-I repeated this process for the other two alerts and my workflow ended up looking like this:<br/><br />
+I repeated this process for the other two alerts, and my workflow ended up looking like this:<br/><br />
 <img src="https://i.imgur.com/b5ScN4n.png" alt="Homelab Steps">
 <br />
 <br />